GandhiCloudLab/smart-guide/Openshift/Images/001-copying-docker-images-to-ocp-nodes/readme.md

 - This will be useful for airgap installs.
 - Bastion server or laptop which is having both public network acceess and cluster access to be used.
 - This requires cluster admin rights.
+- This can be used to copy the operators images in airgap, if we know all the images used by the operator.
 - The cluster we used here is RedHat OpenShift 4.6 on IBM Cloud (ROKS).

 <img src="images/image1.png">